-My son, as Anne and I have seen over and over, touches people and enriches their lives; how wonderful it would be for that connection to build between our son and the daughter and granddaughter of our cherished friends.
+My son, as Anne and I have seen over and over, touches people and enriches their lives; how wonderful it would be for that connection to build between our son and the daughter and grandson of our cherished friends.
 (I suspect they knew that — and that was part of their motivation in asking us to play the grandparents role.)

 So deep within me, I actually felt the conversation was kind of like an answer to a prayer.
 In my mind not only was saying yes the right thing to do, but it also opened the door to what could be a new future for my own son down the road.